AlexMichels/AlexMichels/README.md

 <br />

-- 👀 I’m a Flutter and learning enthusiast, especially interested in Tech innovation.
+- 👀 I’m a Flutter and learning enthusiast, especially interested in Tech innovation
 - 🌱 I’m currently deepening my Flutter skills with State Management and Firebase
 - 💞️ I’m looking to collaborate on interesting Flutter Projects
 - 📫 You can reach me [**Here**][email]